svdpmukherjee/game-behavior-intervention-study/message-intervention-framework/README.md

 # Message Intervention Framework

-This framework optimizes anti-cheating messages for the puzzle solving game application, using a sophisticated agent-based approach to generate messages aligned with various psychological constructs.
+This framework optimizes motivational messages for honest puzzle-solving in games, using a sophisticated agent-based approach to generate messages aligned with various psychological constructs.

 ## Overview

 The Message Intervention Framework is a critical component of the larger game-behavior-intervention-study.
-It serves to generate, evaluate, and optimize psychologically-aligned messages that aim to reduce cheating behavior in the puzzle solving game.
+It serves to generate, evaluate, and optimize psychologically-aligned messages that aim to reduce cheating behavior in the puzzle solving game while encouraging better performance.
 The system leverages advanced language models in a carefully designed workflow to create effective behavioral interventions.

 ## Getting Started